 Teaching Method: This interactive lesson is set up so the children do some handwork and other activities while the teacher is speaking with them.

 Visual Aids: For this lesson, you will need some building blocks and one block that has a noticeably non-square corner.
 Use "The Parts of God's House" Visual Aids.
-Optionally, you may want some "pet rocks".

-Handwork: "God's House?" - Card
+Handwork: "Which is God's House?"